arnabganguly/HDInsightESPLab/HDInsightESP.md

 ## Create an ESP enabled HDInsight cluster

+ 1. You should have 2 user ids provided to you.
+One user id would be that of a cluster administrator and the other would be a regular user id for the cluster.

- 1. Log in with the user id and password provided to you.
+ 2. Log in with the user id and password provided to you.
 You should have access to one resource group with the below components pre-created
  - An ADLS Gen2 storage account.
  - A Managed Identity for the storage account.
  - A managed identity for the Azure Active Directory    Domain Services(AAD-DS).